Jan 6 hearings: What have we learned from the committee so far?

 Greg Jacob, a counsel to Mr Pence, said the vice president was resolute from the beginning that he would not carry out the plan, despite threats being made against his life by the rioters.
 “Our review of text, history — and frankly, just common sense — all confirm the vice president’s first instinct on that point, there is no justifiable basis to conclude that the vice president has that kind of authority,” Mr Jacob told the committee in live testimony.

+On Tuesday 21 June, the select committee presented evidence showing Mr Trump’s involvement in plans which resulted in fake electoral college certificates being submitted to the National Archives.
+The panel also heard testimony from election workers and GOP officials who were targeted by Mr Trump after his loss to Mr Biden.

-Here are some of the biggest revelations from the first three hearings.
+Here are some of the biggest revelations from the first four hearings.

 Trump was told not to declare victory before he claimed he ‘won this election’